gusye1234/chat-spot/README.md

 </div>

-ChatSpot is an AI-powered, S potlight assistant designed to help users complete tasks quickly and efficiently.
-Anytime or angwhere, press `command/ctrl + alt + k`, ChatSpot is always ready to assist.
+ChatSpot is an AI-powered, Spotlight assistant designed to help users complete tasks quickly and efficiently.
+Anytime or anywhere, press `command/ctrl + alt + k` and ChatSpot is always ready to assist.

 By default, anything said by ChatSpot will be automatically copied.
 So all you need is: